VictoriaBlat/AirlabApp/README.md

 # Airlab

 Airlab was a student project I've created during the postgraduate studies at Collegium da Vinci.
+The main prerequisite of the project was to write the frontend for an air ticket reservation system.

 For a sneak peak check out https://victoriablat.github.io/AirlabApp/ Login data: